-Volunteer sunflowers the next year.
+Volunteer sunflowers next year.

-This concern is less than it used to be with the advent of Round-Up ready crops.
-Nevertheless, volunteer sunflower the following year can be a big nuisance.
-Significant amounts of sunflower seed may end up on the ground from shattering (particularly if harvested late), feeding birds, improper harvesting equipment, and not setting the harvester adjustments correctly.
-Roundup is effective in controlling volunteer sunflower the next year, provided the plants don't get too big.
-Because Roundup spraying on other crops could come several weeks after initial sunflower germination, we may need mechanical control in spite of Roundup.
-Planting a Roundyup ready crop the next year is not a requirement, but if you anticipate a volunteer sunflower problem it certainly is an option.
+This concern is less than it used to be with the advent of Round-Up Ready (glyphosate) and other herbicide-tolerant crops.
+Nevertheless, volunteer sunflower the following year can be a nuisance.
+Much sunflower seed may end up on the ground from shattering (particularly if harvested late), feeding birds, improper harvesting equipment, and not setting the harvester adjustments correctly.
+Glyphosate is effective in controlling volunteer sunflower the next year, provided the plants don't get too big.
+Because Roundup spraying on other crops could come several weeks after initial sunflower germination, you may need mechanical control in spite of Roundup.
+Planting a glyphosate tolerant crop the next year is not a requirement, but if you anticipate a volunteer sunflower problem it certainly is an option.

 Research reports note several other herbicides may also be satisfactory for volunteer sunflower control.
-For further information please consult "Control of Volunteer Annual Sunflower" and "2010 Texas Sunflower Weed Control Guide" both at http://amarillo.tamu.edu) by Extension's Brent Bean, Amarillo, and Calvin Trostle, Lubbock.
+For further information please consult "Control of Volunteer Annual Sunflower" and

+"2015-2016 Texas Sunflower Weed Control Guide" at the above Lubbock website.

 There are other actions we can take, however, to reduce the problem besides chemical treatments.
-Leaving the stubble and residues of harvested sunflowers on the surface in the late fall and over the winter allow ample time for birds to find the field and clean up a much of the seed.
+Leaving the stubble and residues of harvested sunflowers on the surface in the late fall and over the winter allow ample time for birds to find the field and clean up much of the seed.
 Given time, this can eliminate more than 80% of the seed remaining in heads or on the ground.
 Fields closer to town, bodies of water, or wooded areas are more likely to experience clean up.